Greek Cucumber and Tomato Salad (Horiatiki)

 Large bowl filled with tossed Greek cucumber salad.

-Authentic Greek Cucumber Salad, also known as horiatiki, is a traditional Greek salad that is made in 10 minutes!
-This classic Mediterranean salad is loaded with crisp cucumbers, juicy tomatoes, red onions, Kalamata olives, feta cheese, and a tangy homemade Greek dressing.
-One bite and you will have this salad on repeat!
+You can make an Authentic Greek Cucumber and Tomato Salad (Horiatiki) in only 10 minutes!
+This salad is loaded with crisp cucumbers, juicy tomatoes, red onions, Kalamata olives, feta cheese, and a tangy homemade Greek dressing.

 5 from 2 votes